hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 • Difficulty: Moderate

-• No camping gear is necessary.
+• No camping gear is necessary for trekking the Quilotoa Loop

 Hey… don’t forget your Travel Insurance!
 I love SafetyWing